Navairax/Group1/README.md

 ## BIManalyst group 1
 ## Focus Area: Architecture, ceilings
-### The claim: We are checking the floor to floor hight of every story in the building, and if it matches the claim made in the report.
+### The claim: We are checking the floor to floor height of every story in the building, and if it matches the claim made in the report.
 <img width="266" alt="image" src="https://github.com/user-attachments/assets/79eda680-0ed1-4983-8389-48f31095e5bf">,
 ### Architectural Report: CES_BLD_24_06_ARC, page number: 22
 ### The code: